motya-proxy/motya/docs/roadmap.md

 overload of upstream servers, which can result in Denial Of Service conditions.

-The ability to quickly and efficiently deny unwanted traffic is an important feature to enable real-world production usage of River.
+The ability to quickly and efficiently deny unwanted traffic is an important feature to enable real-world production usage of Motya.

 #### Requirements/Features to Implement: